MicrosoftDocs/azure-devops-yaml-schema/task-reference/grunt-v0.md

 **`gruntCli`** - **grunt-cli location**<br>
 `string`.
 Required.
 Default value: `node_modules/grunt-cli/bin/grunt`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-grunt-cli to run when agent can't find global installed grunt-cli  Defaults to the grunt-cli under node_modules folder of the working directory.
+Grunt-cli to run when the agent can't find the globally installed grunt-cli.
+Defaults to the grunt-cli under the `node_modules` folder of the working directory.
 <!-- :::editable-content-end::: -->
 <br>